zfergus/animated-scene-graph-editor/README.md

 The Animated Scene Graph Editor was programmed in C++ using the FLTK library and OpenGL.
 The interface and widgets where designed using FLTK while the display window is implement using OpenGL.

+Requires the FLTK libraries and the system path variables to compile (look in project setting for the system variable names).